 SportDOG Brand® recently asked me to explain the features and benefits I believed were most important in an all-around retriever-training system.
-The company already had a number of hunting-compatible units on the market, but now they wanted to go after a market for which we both share a passion – waterfowling!
-Let me share some of what I told that company, and maybe it will help you decide which e-collar is right for your situation.
-Keep in mind that I tried to make my points with the idea that the ideal retriever-training unit could be used for day-to-day training exercises as well as for actual waterfowl hunting.
+Keep in mind that I tried to make my points with the idea that the ideal retriever-training unit could be used for day-to-day training exercises, as well as actual waterfowl hunting.

-The first thing I asked (demanded, actually) was that the transmitter be waterproof.
+The first thing I ask (demand, actually) is the unit be waterproof.
 If you’re going to hunt and train in wet areas, sooner or later your transmitter is going to take a dip.
 “Water-resistant” isn’t good enough for me, and if you’ve done any duck hunting at all, you know what I’m talking about.

-I then detailed features of actual function.
-My wants list in this area included a choice of continuous and momentary (nick) settings via buttons that I can easily feel, even when I’m wearing gloves; the ability to control more than one collar, which cuts down on the amount of gear I have to buy and maintain; and at least 10 stimulation levels across a wide range to give me versatility in how I train.
+My wants list in this area includes a choice of continuous and momentary (nick) settings via buttons that I can easily feel, even when I’m wearing gloves; the ability to control more than one collar, which cuts down on the amount of gear I have to buy and maintain; and stimulation levels across a wide range to give me versatility in how I train.

-Another area of consideration I mentioned was that the transmitter unit be small enough to easily carry in a wader pocket or on a lanyard around my neck.
-I also wanted it to fit my hand well.
-These two factors, along with the easy-feel buttons, would mean that once I got used to the transmitter, I would rarely, if ever, need to look down to operate it.
+Another area of consideration is that the transmitter unit be small enough to easily carry in a wader pocket or on a lanyard around my neck.
+I also want it to fit my hand well.
+These two factors, along with the easy-feel buttons, mean that once I get used to the transmitter, I rarely, if ever, need to look down to operate it.